opskeleton/opskeleton/README.md

 ## Lifecycle

 Opskelaton defines a simple module life cycle:

  1. Internal non reusable modules (usually specific to a client site) go under static-modules
- 2. Once a module it made general enought its pulled out to a new git repo
+ 2. If we create a general reusable module which is ready for prime time we pull out to a new git repository.
- 3. The extraced module is added back as a third party (using [librarian-puppet](https://github.com/rodjek/librarian-puppet) module which reside under module folder.
+ 3. The extracted module is added back as a third party (using [librarian-puppet](https://github.com/rodjek/librarian-puppet) module which reside under module folder.

 Life cycle scheme: